 Lance Knight, the COO of ConnectALL, presented a case for companies to recognize, trace, and even automate their value streams using tools.
-You can view the whole talk here or read on for a summary.
-Or check out both!

 To start with, Lance alluded to the chaos constantly present with many chief information officer roles.
 This includes such pressures as business outcomes, security concerns, team management, and value stream management.

 With this noise contributing to activities around managing information, you'll also get a plethora of tools that intend to solve problems.
 At ConnectALL, the way to silence all this noise and start making progress begins with value stream optimization.

 According to Lance, value stream optimization is the process of analyzing a software delivery value system while looking for areas to improve, all in line with attaining set objectives.
 It's obviously impossible to measure something you've never seen.
 This is why Lance proposed these three steps in order to get your value stream optimization quest on the go.

 - See: Every business has a value stream.
 Take time to observe what yours is before you try to manage it.

 - Measure: Set metrics around the value stream pipeline.
 This allows you to set baselines and encourage action toward the next step.